 A traditional New Orleans paddlewheel boat is the one that shaped the city's history and brought a unique charm to it.
-Once, it was used for trade and transportation only.
+Once, it was only used for trade and transportation.
 Nowadays, buying a ticket for a paddlewheel cruise means going back in time and enjoying the Mississippi river's beauty.

 There are two main paddlewheel ships in the city: Natchez and Creole Queen.
 Steamboat Natchez had its premiere tour in 1983.
 This board is known for its old-fashioned vibe in the interior as well as for the unique museum-like Steam Engine Room.
 Departing from Jackson Square, Natchez usually makes two voyages a day.
 The Creole Queen departs from Spanish Plaza and can accommodate 1,000 passengers.
 Creole tour includes live music, a traditional buffet, and an evening dance tour.
 Both river floaters can be booked for special occasions, such as weddings, birthdays, and private parties.